Find out if you need to register your business if you produce, import, warehouse, sell or deal in motor and heating fuels.

 - form EX103 - if you are a sole trader or partnership

 - form EX103A - if you are an incorporated company

 HMRC may visit your premises to examine its suitability.

-You won’t need to make entry if you’re already approved as a tied oil user, repayment user, or a furnace operator, and production is in the course of using oil under the terms of your authorisation.
+- production is in the course of using oil under the terms of your authorisation

 Approval for motor and heating fuels warehouses

-If you want to receive and store motor and heating fuel products on which the charge to excise duty has been suspended, you must first apply for approval of the premises.
+If you want to receive and store motor and heating fuel products where the charge to excise duty has been suspended, you must first apply for approval of the premises.

 You can apply for approval using form EX70 and form EX71.
-You should send the forms to the National Registration Unit in good time to make sure your application can be fully considered before the warehouse is required for use.
+You should send the forms to the National Registration Unit as soon as possible to make sure your application can be fully considered before the warehouse is required for use.

 Becoming a Registered Dealer in Controlled Oils